If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 Just one click and it will allow you to convert scanned pages to any writable Word, PDF, and JPG documents. ts.
 Use the built-in HD LED light as an auxiliary light source when shooting in a dark room.
 They are low-consumption led lights.

+Some of its powerful functions are automatic image segmentation, correcting and filling defective images, and scanning bar codes or QR codes.
 While it only supports Windows and not compatible with Macs, you can download the software.

 6) HUE HD Pro USB Document Camera